rehierl/node-tree-outliner/about-basics.md

 * synonymous - sectioning node, sectioning element (HTML speech)
 * synonymous - introduce, initialize, declare
-* Any node can be classified as a sectioning, or as a non-sectioning node:
-  A node either introduces a new section, or it does not.
 * A sectioning node introduces a single section
   (not 0, not 2, ..., not N, exactly and always 1).

-This definition implies that no section can exist without first being introduced by some sectioning node.

 * `S` is the set of sections, `N` the set of nodes.
 * This `NxS` relation is a two-way, one-to-one (1:1) relationship.
 * Any section can be identified by its sectioning node.
+* Any node can be classified as a sectioning, or as a non-sectioning node (a node either introduces a new section, or it does not).

 Definitions

 * `SectioningNode Section.declaredBy`
 * `Section SectioningNode.declaredSection`

-This definition also implies an order between a sectioning node and its section:
+This definition implies an order between a sectioning node and its section:

-* A section can not exist without its sectioning node.
 * A sectioning node precedes its section.
 * A section is subsequent to its sectioning node.
+* A section can not exist without its sectioning node.

-This definition also implies that some process will have to switch away from a pre-existing section to the introduced next new section, as soon as the next sectioning node is reached (i.e. there is some order on a document's set of sections).
+This definition implies that some process will have to switch away from a pre-existing section to the introduced next new section, as soon as the next sectioning node is reached.

+* There is some order on a document's set of sections.
 * synonymous - declared before, pre-exists, precedes
 * synonymous - next new, declared after, is subsequent to